Welcome to Gavilan College STEM

 AEWs are geared towards students to gain a refresher on topics to be prepared for their courses!
 Usually, they appear before the Spring and Fall semesters, but there are occurrences that appear mid-semester such as the "Math Refresher" workshops.

-Stay tuned for any upcoming workshops for Fall 2023 semester.
+Stay tuned for any upcoming workshops for Spring 2025 semester.

 Learn more about the tutoring services and workshops we offer